zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 });
 ```

-### Optimize number CORS preflight requests to ARM using invokeApi
+### Optimize CORS preflight requests to ARM by using invokeApi

+The `invokeAPI` method is a great improvement to the preflight request process.

-When CORS is used to call ARM directly from the extension, the browser actually makes two network calls for every one **AJAX** call in the client code.
-The following examples describe the state before and after invoking API.
+When [CORS](portalfx-extensions-glossary.data.md) is used to call ARM directly from the extension, the browser actually makes two network calls for every one **AJAX** call in the client code.

+The `invokeApi` method uses a fixed endpoint and a different type of caching to reduce the number of calls to the server.
+Consequently, the extension performance is optimized by using a  single URI.

+ The following examples describe the state of the     before and after using `invokeAPI`.

 <details>
 <summary> Before using invokeApi</summary>